vmindru/puppet-percona/README.md

 You can change all the parameter you want in all the class.
 But the mandatory one is:
 * In percona module set the mysql_cluster_servers.
 Theese are the node in mysql percona cluster.
 For example 192.168.10.20,192.168.10.21,192.168.10.22
+* In percona module set wsrep_sst_method to xtrabackup-v2 , for some reason xtrabackup will be failing when clients will be joining master.
+* we also recomend to change default passwords

 ###Assign to each host in the cluster the modules